Gender-Based Violence: Generating and Mobilizing Knowledge to Effect Change

-The main goal of my research is to answer the overarching question “does ‘information’ assist in making health-related decisions,” and, if so, “do these decisions lead to improved health and well-being for women?”
-Broadly framed, my goal is to understand how, on the one hand, to critically develop and evaluate knowledge resources in ways that are meaningful for women, while on the other, explore how and why women seek information, what they plan to do with it, and whether it ‘works’.
+Another goal of my research is to answer the overarching question “does ‘information’ assist in making health-related decisions,” and, if so, “do these decisions lead to improved health and well-being?”
+Broadly framed, my goal is to understand how, on the one hand, to critically develop and evaluate knowledge resources in ways that are meaningful, while on the other, explore how and why people seek information, what they plan to do with it, and whether it ‘works’.
 Importantly, I am also committed to developing ways to take the knowledge generated by this research and effectively communicate it to those who might use it in their daily decision-making, including policy-makers, those providing services to women (including health and social service providers, and information professionals), advocates, and women themselves.
-This involves a parallel process of “doing” knowledge mobilization (KMob – see below), while also researching the effectiveness of different types of KMob strategies on uptake, use and impact of new knowledge by different audiences.
-My primary content area, as described below, is violence against women and children.
+This involves a parallel process of “doing” knowledge mobilization (KMob), while also researching the effectiveness of different types of KMob strategies on uptake, use and impact of new knowledge by different audiences.
+My primary content area, as described above, is violence against women/gender-based violence.

-My post-PhD academic career began in 2004 with a postdoctoral fellowship, funded by the Canadian Institutes of Health Research (CIHR)-Ontario Women’s Health Council, at McMaster University (Department of Psychiatry & Behavioural Neurosciences), followed by a tenure-track position at the University of Toronto’s Faculty of Information before moving to my current position in Western’s Faculty of Information & Media Studies (2007-present) where I’m now a tenured (2010) Full Professor (2016).
-The first five years of my appointment were supported by a CIHR New Investigator Award (Women’s Health), and from July 2014 to June 2016 I was the FIMS Faculty Scholar, an award designated by the University.
+My post-PhD academic career began in 2004 with a postdoctoral fellowship, funded by the Canadian Institutes of Health Research (CIHR)-Ontario Women’s Health Council, at McMaster University (Department of Psychiatry & Behavioural Neurosciences), followed by a tenure-track position at the University of Toronto’s Faculty of Information before moving to my current position in Western’s Faculty of Information & Media Studies (2007-present) where I’m now a tenured (2010) Full Professor (2016), with cross-appointments in the Labatt Family School of Nursing, the Faculty of Education, and the Department of Women's Studies & Feminist Research.
+The first five years of my appointment were supported by a CIHR New Investigator Award (Women’s Health), and from July 2014 to June 2016 I was a FIMS Western Faculty Scholar, an award designated by the University.

 It was during my post-doctoral work that I established many of the research partnerships that have evolved into long-term collaborations.
 My approach to research is highly interdisciplinary and team-oriented, in part due to the nature of the studies I lead or otherwise participate in (large clinical trials, KMob studies with policy partners, etc.).
 This is reflected in the many co-authored publications found in my CV, and also in the size of the teams involved in my research grants.
 Most of my work would not be possible without these collaborations, nor would it be as fulfilling.